 If appropriate, the project may be delivered in collaboration with one or more non-academic partner organisations.
-Both UK and International organisations are eligible and must be existing organisations, although there is no minimum period stipulated for which they must have been operating.
+Both UK and International organisations are eligible and must be existing organisations.
 When collaborating with international partners you must demonstrate that the UK research is at the international leading edge.